IsaacDM-Hub/Networking-Shared/day2.md

 BitWise Masking
 > Can Read 1 (BYTE), 2 (HALF-WORD), or 4 (WORD)
 > Will only filter the byte level (alone)
+> binary 0 to ignore bit or 1 to match bit
 [EXAMPLES]
   /> tcpdump 'ether[12:4] & 0xffff0fff = 0x810000abc'
     > # looking at the vlan header (8100 header)